osynge/whenenv/README.md

 This leaves "git_checkout_trunk.json" or "git_checkout_tag.json".

-The orginal matrix paramters "RELEASE" can be of 2 values, "development" or "production".
+The ordinal matrix parameters "RELEASE" can be of 2 values, "development" or "production".
 For the following example we show it as "development".